 Start fresh this season and find room to manifest your new intentions.
 Establishing a daily rhythm or routine can help you increase the “peace” at home and help the whole family thrive.
 Check out How to Plan Your Daily Rhythm for more information, or grab our free QuickStart Weekly Planning Guide to get started today!

 Get outside and connect with what matters on the solstice.
-Invite children to look for the signs of summer with this fun nature scavenger hunt idea.
-How many signs can you find that summer has arrived?
 For more information about Get Outside & Connect, click on the link.
 You might also enjoy this HUGE collection of outdoor activities for kids.

 Related: Camp Kindness Summer Camp for Kids